frizzlenpop/FrizzlenRanks/docs/users.md

 - Limit the number of direct user permissions (use groups instead)
 - Keep the number of groups per user small
 - Use permission wildcards when appropriate
+- Be mindful of the number of temporary permissions (they require regular checks)

 ## Common Issues and Solutions